Urgent Care

 • Focused Exam: The provider checks swelling, tenderness, strength, range of motion, and circulation

-• Imaging or Support: X-ray, ultrasound, splinting, bracing, or other support may be recommended depending on the exam
+• Imaging or Support: Imaging referral, ultrasound discussion, splinting, bracing, or other support may be recommended depending on the exam

 • Recovery Plan: You leave with guidance on rest, activity modification, pain care, and whether orthopedic follow-up is needed